-Will a cell phone ever be used in class?
+Will a PCD ever be used in class?

-In the event that cell phones are used for a learning activity, teachers will communicate this in advance.
-Cell phones would then be used for the purpose and duration of this activity as directed by the teacher.
+In the event that cell phone or another PCD is needed for a school based activity, teachers will communicate this in advance.
+The device would then be used for the purpose and duration of this activity as directed by the teacher.

-If your child's cell phone use becomes a distraction to their learning or to the learning and/or well being of others, the phone might be confiscated for a period of time.
+If your child's use of a PCD becomes a distraction to their learning or to the learning and/or well being of others, the device might be confiscated for a period of time.
 Parents/guardians will be contacted to help find a solution to the problem.